-True North Clinical Research has completed a clinical trial focused on prevention of Alzheimer’s Disease for patients not showing any signs or symptoms of memory loss, who may have a increased risk of developing Alzheimer’s based on their APOE genetic status.
+Centricity Research has completed a clinical trial focused on the prevention of Alzheimer’s Disease for patients not showing any signs or symptoms of memory loss, who may have an increased risk of developing Alzheimer’s based on their APOE genetic status.

 Frontotemporal dementia is dementia resulting from the progressive degeneration of the temporal and frontal lobes of the brain.
-True North Clinical Research was involved in a clinical trial for patients diagnosed with frontotemporal dementia.
-The trial compared an investigational medication vs placebo, analysing the cognitive and functional abilities of the participants throughout trial participation.
+Centricity Research was involved in a clinical trial for patients diagnosed with frontotemporal dementia.
+The trial compared an investigational medication vs placebo, analyzing the cognitive and functional abilities of the participants throughout trial participation.

 Opioid Induced Constipation

-Opioid use carries side effects including drowsiness, nausea, slower breathing, a general depression of the respiratory system and constipation, or opioid-induced constipation (OIC).
-True North Clinical Research was involved in a clinical trial researching an investigational medication for the treatment of opioid-induced constipation for those taking opioids for chronic non-cancer pain.
+Opioid use carries side effects including drowsiness, nausea, slower breathing, general depression of the respiratory system and constipation, or opioid-induced constipation (OIC).
+Centricity Research was involved in a clinical trial researching an investigational medication for the treatment of opioid-induced constipation for those taking opioids for chronic non-cancer pain.
 The main focus of the trial was the safety and tolerability of the study drug vs placebo, based primarily on the number and type of adverse events which occurred during study participation.

 Attention Deficit Hyperactivity Disorder (ADHD)

-ADHD is a common behavioural disorder that affects an estimated 8% to 10% of school-age children.
-True North Clinical Research was involved in a clinical trial comparing two already-marketed medications, Vyvanse and Concerta, in adolescents ages 13-17.
+ADHD is a common behavioral disorder that affects an estimated 8% to 10% of school-age children.
+Centricity Research was involved in a clinical trial comparing two already-marketed medications, Vyvanse and Concerta, in adolescents ages 13-17.
 The participants received vyvanse, concerta, or placebo once a day for 6 weeks.
 The main outcome was an analysis of ADHD symptoms between the three treatment groups.

 Obsessive Compulsive Disorder (OCD)

-Obsessive Compulsive Disorder (OCD) is a chronic and sometimes disabling condition affecting from 1% to 3% of the general population around the world.
-True North Clinical Research has been involved in 1 clinical trial researching a new potential treatment option for OCD.
-This 16 week trial compared 2 different doses of investigational medication to placebo.
+Obsessive-Compulsive Disorder (OCD) is a chronic and sometimes disabling condition affecting from 1% to 3% of the general population around the world.
+Centricity Research has been involved in 1 clinical trial researching a new potential treatment option for OCD.
+This 16-week trial compared 2 different doses of an investigational medication to a placebo.
 Participants had to be receiving an SSRI medication (the typical treatment for OCD symptoms) at the beginning of the trial and remain on this medication for the duration of the trial.
 The trial was designed to assess changes in OCD symptom severity.

 Down syndrome is a chromosomal disorder caused by an error in cell division that results in an extra 21st chromosome.
 The condition leads to impairments in both cognitive ability and physical growth that range from mild to moderate developmental disabilities.
-True North Clinical Research has been involved in 3 clinical trials focused on Down syndrome.
-One of these trials was focused on assessing the suitability of several different assessments to measure function, cognition and IQ in participants with Down syndrome, while the other two trials were focused on how a new investigational treatment believed to improve cognitive abilities compared to placebo in participants with Down syndrome.
+Centricity Research has been involved in 3 clinical trials focused on Down syndrome.
+One of these trials was focused on assessing the suitability of several different assessments to measure function, cognition, and IQ in participants with Down syndrome, while the other two trials were focused on how a new investigational treatment was believed to improve cognitive abilities compared to placebo in participants with Down syndrome.

 Fibromyalgia is a syndrome that causes fatigue and widespread muscle pain throughout the body.
-True North Clinical Research was involved in a clinical trial for adults who suffered from pain associated with fibromyalgia.
+Centricity Research was involved in a clinical trial for adults who suffered from pain associated with fibromyalgia.
 The trial was 13 weeks long and compared scores on daily pain assessments of those taking a new investigational treatment versus those taking pregabalin vs those taking placebo.

 Female Sexual Dysfunction

-Female Sexual Dysfunction is persistent or recurring problems during one or more of the stages of sexual response, which cause distress or problems to the women.
-True North Clinical Research was involved in a clinical trial for pre-menopausal women experiencing hypoactive sexual desire.
+Female Sexual Dysfunction is a persistent or recurring problem during one or more of the stages of sexual response, which causes distress or problems to the women.
+Centricity Research was involved in a clinical trial for pre-menopausal women experiencing hypoactive sexual desire.
 The trial compared an investigational medication vs placebo, administered as needed using a pre-filled subcutaneous auto-injector.
-The hypothesis was that the investigational medication would increase sexual desire, compared to placebo.
+The hypothesis was that the investigational medication would increase sexual desire, compared to a placebo.

 Type 2 Diabetes Mellitus